UPDATE - May 2009

 All "AFT" files come from interviews and conversations which occurred AFTER Kurt's body was discovered on April 8th.

 The file numbers of these excerpts are only useful for labeling and reference.
 Other than the "BEF" (before) and "AFT" (after) codes, the numbers will have little significance to the listener.
-The numbers and codes do not necessarily relate to the time or date of the conversation.
-For examination and investigation purposes, the files have been catalogued by event and topic, not by time of occurrence.
+The numbers and codes do not necessarily relate to the time or exact date of the conversation.
+For examination and investigation purposes, the files have been catalogued by event and topic, not by time of, or exact date of occurrence (other than before and after Cobain's death).

 I want to make something very clear at this point.
-The excerpts I'm releasing here, do not alone prove that Kurt Cobain was murdered.
-They will prove, however, that there was a lot of suspicious activity, including lies and misinformation being fed to the press, before and after Kurt Cobain was found dead.
+The excerpts I'm releasing here do not alone prove that Kurt Cobain was murdered.
+They will prove, however, that there was considerable suspicious activity, including lies and misinformation being fed to the press, before and after Kurt Cobain was found dead.
 They will also help substantiate facts and details that I've revealed over the years about the events surrounding Cobain's death.

 As Ben Klugman and I walked down the hallway and out of the Peninsula Hotel after our first meeting with Courtney Love, we were baffled and confused by her manipulative attitude towards her missing husband.
 Also, her obsession with her career and much of the information she had just given us didn't make much sense.